SofiaAldabet/NetworkAnalysis/README.md

 --------

 ## Set up
-To run this application locally, set up your python environment using the environment.yml file provided here.
+To run this application locally, you will need venv and python:

+    ```bash
+    python3 -m venv venv
+    source venv/bin/activate
+    pip install -r requirements.txt
+    streamlit run app.py
+    ```

 If you have an OpenAI API Key, you can activate specific lines in app.py to incorporate AI-generated background details about your selected city.